When data driven reduced order modeling meets full waveform inversion: The data driven ROMs

 \subsection{The snapshots and the propagator}

 To define the ROMs, we will use the snapshots of the wave \eqref{eq:D7} on a time grid with step $\tau$.
 The choice of $\tau$ matters, as explained in \cite[Section 6 \& Appendix A]{borcea2021reduced} and in \cite{borcea2022internal,borcea2022waveform}.
 For our purpose, it suffices to say that it should be $\tau \sim 2 \pi/\om_o,$ where $\sim$ means equal, up to a finite constant.
 A larger $\tau$ does not sample the wave field according to the Nyquist criterium and gives poor approximation properties of the ROM.
-A smaller $\tau$ leads to poor conditioning of the mass matrix defined below and requires regularization.
-We refer the interested reader to \cite[Appendix E]{borcea2022waveform} for the regularization of the ROM construction.
+A smaller $\tau$ leads to poor conditioning of the mass matrix defined below and requires regularization. \bc{We comment briefly on regularization in section \ref{sect:regul}.
+More details are in \cite[Appendix E]{borcea2022waveform}.}

 Let us gather the snapshots for all the $m$ sources in the row vector fields

 called henceforth the ``vector snapshots".
 According to \eqref{eq:D7}, they are given by

 and thanks to the trigonometric identity $ \cos [(j+1)\alpha] + \cos[|j-1|\alpha] = 2 \cos(\alpha) \cos(j \alpha),$ $\forall \alpha \in \RR, $ they satisfy the exact time stepping scheme